yuxingch/Implicature-Strength-Some/README.md

 cfg.ELMO_MODE = 'concat'                  # avg/concat, take the average of the ELMo vectors/concatenate the vectors
 cfg.SAVE_PREDS = False                    # save the predictions as .csv file cfg.BATCH_ITEM_NUM = 29                   # number of items in each batch
+cfg.PREDON = 'eval'                       # which file we want to make predictions on

 cfg.LSTM = edict()
 cfg.LSTM.FLAG = False                     # whether using LSTM encoder or not